 Imagine if our conversational AI chatbot could answer all these questions.
 Time-saving, right?

-You can see how Actionbot is improving customer experience in an example.
+In this example, see how Actionbot is improving customer experience Check out this customer support demo

 Dropouts from unfinished transactions

 Nowadays, most people are used to doing top-ups automatically, via mobile app or regular banking transfers.
 However, we need to remember that not all customers are like that.
 Some of them are using the “old-fashioned way” – on the website.
 Unfortunately, some transactions are dropped out because of too many complications.